webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 If your site is working for most devices but not for some, the problem is with the trust store (list of trusted certificate).

 On windows PCs, simply browsing to a website using Chrome, Edge etc with updated the client trust store with the required certificates.
 Browsing to https://valid-isrgrootx1.letsencrypt.org/ will prompt Windows to include *ISRG Root X1* in it trust store.

+## Further Troubleshooting
+Further information and troubleshooting steps are here: https://community.certifytheweb.com/t/upcoming-expiry-of-dst-root-ca-x3-and-r3-intermediate-for-lets-encrypt/1480

+While the problem itself relates to and is controlled by Windows and Let's Encrypt, licensed users can contact Certify The Web support if have further related questions and issues they need advice with.